jeffpdotone/jeffpdotone/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Switch Automation

+- 📫 How to reach me:
+Book an appointment in my website https://jeffp.one

 <!--
 **jeffpdotone/jeffpdotone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.